 Jerry Seinfeld Net Worth

-Jerry Seinfeld net worth and salary: Jerry Seinfeld is an American comedian and TV star who has a net worth of $950 million.
+Jerry Seinfeld is an American comedian, television producer, actor and car collector.
+Jerry Seinfeld's net worth is $950 million.
 Jerry earned the vast majority of his fortune thanks to the sitcom "Seinfeld" which has proven to be one of the most-profitable shows in television history, in terms of syndication royalties.
-Jerry owns 7.5% of the show's backend equity points.
+Jerry owns 15% of the show's backend equity points.
 So not only did he earn a fortune from base salary while the show was on, he has earned exponentially more in the years thereafter from global syndication sales.

 To date, Seinfeld has generated several billion dollars in syndication revenue, including $500 million Netflix paid in September 2019 to acquire digital rights for five years.